tsuza/TF2_CloakAPI/README.md

 # TF2 Cloak API
-This is an API with various hooks to help developers with the development of new effects and/or simply detect when something happens.
+This is an API with various hooks to help developers with the development of new effects and/or simply detect when something about spy's watch happens.

 ## Dependencies
 [DHooks](https://github.com/peace-maker/DHooks2)

+[Stocksoup](https://github.com/nosoop/stocksoup) ( Only if you want to compile it yourself )